Business & Finance

 Unless you operate a nonprofit, profitability plays a crucial role in your organization’s ability to thrive and prosper.
 Whether or not you are yielding a net profit determines your viability in your market and whether you can stay ahead of the competition — in many ways, whether you can continue to exist at all.

 Many people depend on project profitability: your clients, your employees, and your stakeholders.
-So, for every project you undertake, it’s absolutely essential to be able to estimate and measure this value in order to determine what it will contribute.
+So, for every project you undertake, it’s essential to be able to estimate and measure this value to determine what it will contribute.

 How to increase and measure profitability